ALSO OIL FILTER BILLET CAP & OIL COOLER ADAPTER PLATE

 1. Assuming you’ve already come back from a ride to heat up your oil and let it cool somewhat, and you’ve already assembled your extractor system, and pumped 30 – 40 strokes to develop the optimum vacuum:

 - remove both the dipstick and the oil filler cap.
-Wipe them clean, before setting it down out of the way (no where near the battery though).
+Wipe them clean, before setting them down out of the way (no where near the battery though).